raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_5.md

 --- /hint ---
 --- /hints ---

-- The final conversion that you need to make is for the wind speeds.
+- A final conversion that you might need to make is for wind speeds.
 The code used to [process Weather Station kit anemometer readings](https://www.raspberrypi.org/learning/sensing-the-weather/lesson-2/worksheet/) provides values in km/h, whereas Weather Underground is expecting mph.

 --- hints ---
 --- hint ---